 Assisting Employees with Transferable Work/Life Skills

 Employees have opportunities to learn manual work tasks, interpersonal and life skills.
-Many employees decide to take part in the Altus Workplace Communication Programme, run by Edvance Workplace Education.
-This is a free semester long course run on site during work time.
+Many employees decide to take part in the Altus Workplace Communication Programme.
+This is a free Semester long course run on site during work time.
 Participants can improve their understanding of topics such as workplace expectations, healthy eating, money, numeracy and literacy, safety and goal setting.
 They also have group discussions to improve their communication and maths assistance through Skill Wise.
-Through the Job Club, employees develop transferable work and life skills for potential transition into open employment.
+There is also a hearing impaired group session running too.

-Personal Plans, developed by our Human Resource Manager annually, allow employees to work towards achieving workplace goals that are meaningful to them personally.
+Personal Plans, run by our Human Resource Manager annually, allow employees to work towards achieving workplace goals that are meaningful to them personally.

 To assist in sending employees into open employment, we seek to identify light manufacturing or assembly organisations to partner with that can slowly integrate our disabled employees into this higher skilled work.
 If you think that you have an existing project or are considering a new project which fits this challenge please email us or call Paul Stoneman on 09 256 4035 to discuss further.